jtaenzer/InsightProject/README.md

 python src/cluster.py
 ```

-Most of the heavy lifting takes place in the Pipeline class in pipeline.py, which will be discussed below.
+Most of the heavy lifting takes place in the Pipeline class in pipeline.py, which is thoroughly commented.

 ## Analysis